JustinMorgan/universal-boilerplate/README.md

     #$> git save                 # Quicksave: Create a commit with a default message (you can also specify one)

-Both `com` and `save` automatically run `git add --all`, so you don't have to worry about forgetting to add your changes. `save` can be used in place of `git stash`, but it has the advantage of preserving a trail in the history.
-Even if you've done a hard `reset`, you can still get your `saved` changes back by directly targeting their hash label (there are ways of finding this).
+Both `com` and `save` automatically run `git add --all`, so you don't have to worry about forgetting to add your changes. `save` can be used in place of `git stash`, but it has the advantage of preserving a trail in the Git log.
+This is especially useful for the `uncommit` and
+`undo` macros below.

 ### Turning back the clock

-    #$> git uncommit  # Reopen the last commit, but keep and stage the changes
+    #$> git uncommit  # Reopen the last commit, but don't undo the changes

+This won't erase any of your file changes, but it will make it as though you never committed them.
+You can rewrite the commit message, add changes, or move to a different branch and redo the commit.

-    #$> git undo      # Dump all changes and go back to previous commit.
-If there are no changes, undo the last commit.
+    #$> git undo      # If there are uncommitted changes: Dump all uncommitted changes.
+                      # If there are no uncommitted changes: Dump the last commit and roll back to the previous one.

 Both `uncommit` and `undo` automatically create a quicksave with the `save` macro, so it's safe to make mistakes with them.
+Even though it looks like you threw away all uncommitted changes or erased the last commit, they're still reachable as a "detached" commit.
+If you change your mind, all you have to do is find the hash of the quicksave commit (there are ways of doing this).

 ### Amending un-pushed commits (potentially risky, see below)